cisagov/certboto-docker/README.md

 ## Image tags ##

-The images of this container are tagged with [semantic versions](https://semver.org) of the underlying example project that they containerize.
-It is recommended that most users use a version tag (e.g.
+The images of this container are tagged with
-`:0.0.3`).
+[semantic versions](https://semver.org).
+It is recommended that most users use a version tag (e.g. `:0.0.3`).

 | Image:tag | Description |
 |-----------|-------------|